Tips to Help Travel Nurses Adjust to a New Hospital

 Travel nurse Margy Kerby, R.N., finds ways to help her acclimate to new assignments: “From the moment I arrive at a new assignment, I’m all ears.
 I keep a little spiral notebook with me at all times and use it to keep a record of the physicians’ names and phone numbers, unit details, copies of the facility’s standards and any other information that will help me in my work.
 Often times, when I leave a facility, my coworkers want to auction off my notebook!”

-• Understand the new hospital’s procedures and processes: Travel nurses must be able to think quickly, be flexible, and adapt to new environments quickly and easily.
-Since each facility and hospital has their own policies and procedures, it’s helpful for travel nurses to be informed and knowledgeable with all the details of their new assignment.
+Travel nurses must be able to think quickly, be flexible, and adapt to new environments quickly and easily.
+Since each facility and hospital has its own policies and procedures, it’s helpful for travel nurses to be informed and knowledgeable with all the details of their new assignment.